alkampfergit/personal-blog/codewrecks/content/post/old/2014/04/the-advantage-of-scrum-in-evaluating-new-stuff.md

 ﻿---
-title: "The advantage of Scrum in evaluating ldquonew stuffrdquo"
+title: "The advantage of Scrum in evaluating 'new stuff'"
 description: ""
 date: 2014-04-12T08:00:37+02:00
 draft: false